dharkness/sudoku/README.md

       - allow multiple locked knowns (alt-shift-# to toggle)
       - dim solved knowns
       - add pencil toggle button to swap behavior of number keys (set vs. mark)
+      - add button to reset all candidates using solved cells (and automatic strategies once implemented) only
     - show errors
       - note that we currently block setting cell to non-candidate
       - duplicate in group